Search the collections

 We are lucky that Laurie Richards was active when he was, in the 1950s, 1960s and 1970s, a period which saw great social changes in Melbourne with the advent of television, popular music, teen culture, the women's liberation movement, mass media and mass consumption.

-Black and white negative depicting Mr D. Tredinnick working at a desk at Biscuit Manufacturer Swallow & Ariell Ltd in 1958.
-This image is one of approximately 85,000 negatives from the ...Images: 1
+Black and white negative depicting a man working at Biscuit Manufacturer Swallow & Ariell Ltd in 1958.
+This image is one of approximately 85,000 negatives from the Laurie Richards Colle ...Images: 1

-Black and white negative depicting three men working at Biscuit Manufacturer Swallow & Ariell Ltd in 1958.
-This image is one of approximately 85,000 negatives from the Laurie Richards C ...Images: 1
+Black and white negative depicting a women working at Biscuit Manufacturer Swallow & Ariell Ltd in 1958.
+This image is one of approximately 85,000 negatives from the Laurie Richards Col ...Images: 1

-Black and white negative depicting five men working at Victoria Dock in 1958.
-This image is one of approximately 85,000 negatives from the Laurie Richards Collection taken by the Melbou ...Images: 1
+Black and white negative depicting two men installing a television antenna in St Kilda in 1958.
+This image is one of approximately 85,000 negatives from the Laurie Richards Collection t ...Images: 1